Fulfilling my purpose to strengthening communities through pro Bono relationships | Ethical and socially responsible

 I truly believe I learnt as much as they did - our time together was special and the bond will last forever.

 The Institute of Directors (IoD) was founded in 1903 and today is a vibrant membership organisation with a strong presence in the UK and affiliates in other countries.
 Its largest branch is Central London, which has over 4,000 members.
-Reena played the role of Chair to the Central London Committee for two years till she stepped down in December 2021.
+I joined them in 2017 as they looked at enhancing the diversity of membership and transforming the organisation to deliver greater value to business leaders.
+Both were aligned to my aspirations.

 My role here included the following: